psf/black/README.md

 > “Any color you like.”

 _Black_ is the uncompromising Python code formatter.
-By using it, you agree to cede control over minutiae of hand-formatting.
+By using it, you agree to cede control over the minutiae of hand-formatting.
 In return, _Black_ gives you speed, determinism, and freedom from `pycodestyle` nagging about formatting.
 You will save time and mental energy for more important matters.

 Blackened code looks the same regardless of the project you're reading.
-Formatting becomes transparent after a while and you can focus on the content instead.
+Formatting becomes transparent after a while, and you can focus on the content instead.

 _Black_ makes code review faster by producing the smallest diffs possible.